 The Packaging Journey in Ecommerce

-How can companies optimize their packaging at every link in the global supply chain?
+How can companies optimise their packaging at every link in the global supply chain?

 For customers, the ecommerce journey starts when they tap “buy now” and ends days later when the box is delivered to their home or business.
 Most online shoppers are unaware of the journey the package undertakes from origin to its destination, and that they are driving a global retail market that is expected to surpass $25 trillion this year.

 These skyrocketing sales numbers are creating new packaging challenges in the online world, where roughly 40% of the packaging used to transport those goods will be too large.
 These unnecessary materials equal 5.8 million tons of paper (98 million trees) and will require 24 million additional trucks and 1.7 billion gallons of diesel to transport within the U.S. alone.